lapinek/platform-scripting/README.md

 ForgeRock Identity Platform components, [Access Management](https://www.forgerock.com/platform/access-management) (AM), [Identity Management](https://www.forgerock.com/platform/identity-management) (IDM), and [Identity Gateway](https://www.forgerock.com/platform/identity-gateway) (IG), allow to extend their functionality with scripts written in JavaScript and Groovy.

 Scripting is broadly used in the components and broadly covered in the components' documentation.
 There are many articles describing scripting environment and application, often in a context of particular task, supplied with examples.
-Hence, in this writing we will not try to cover all possible applications of scripts in AM, IDM, and IG, but rather outline some common patterns and provide some details that may help to employ scripting in ForgeRock software.
+In this writing we will try to outline some common scripting patterns in AM, IDM, and IG and provide some details to compliment the existing docs.

 ## Contents